 Is DDR5 RAM Worth it?

-As mentioned earlier, DDR generations are NOT backwards or forward compatible.
+As mentioned earlier, DDR generations are NOT backward or forward-compatible.

-Upgrading just for the sake of having a DDR5 RAM would not be worth it (imo).
+Upgrading just for having a DDR5 RAM would not be worth it (IMO).

-However, upgrading in order to make use of the newer gen CPU would be well worth it.
+However, upgrading to use the newer-gen CPU would be well worth it.

-For instance, the benefit of having an Intel 12th gen CPU over the previous 11th Gen (DDR4) is simply significant and well worth it.
+For instance, the benefit of having an Intel 12th-gen CPU over the previous 11th Gen (DDR4) is significant and well worth it.

-Take for instance, the 12th Gen i7-12700.
-This CPUs is almost 33% more powerful than the Core i7-11700 in terms of performance yet costs almost the same.
+Take, for instance, the 12th Gen i7-12700.
+This CPU is almost 33% more powerful than the Core i7-11700 in terms of performance, yet it costs nearly the same.
 Hence, it is well worth the upgrade.

-But since you will not be able to use your DDR4 RAM modules with a 12th Gen CPU, you will be forced to upgrade your RAM modules to DDR5.
+But since you cannot use your DDR4 RAM modules with a 12th Gen CPU, you will be forced to upgrade your RAM modules to DDR5.

 RAM most certainly improves the performance of your PC.
-Hence, there is no doubt that upgrading to DDR5 will give you performance gains.
+Hence, no doubt upgrading to DDR5 will give you performance gains.

 However, the gains are only marginal.